DanielSarmiento04/kairos-rs/readme.md

 - port => Consider domain allocate in another base default diferente to 443
 - protocol => The protocol http / https
     In future I would like to add websocket support

+- external_path => The path to the external service
+- internal_path => The path to the internal service